jwsmith24/ser-421/lab6_api/README.md

+# Activity 1: GitHub API Calls

+See [labRest_act1.http](labRest_act1.http) for all required calls in the IntelliJ HTTP client.

-# Survey API in Spring Boot
+# Activity 2: Survey API in Spring Boot

 ## Requirements
-This app uses a Postgres Docker container for persistence that is managed with Flyway migrations.
-If you're running in a Mac or Windows environment, ensure Docker Desktop is running.
+This app uses a Postgres image in a Docker container for persistence that is managed with Flyway migrations.
+If you're running in a Mac or Windows environment, ensure Docker Desktop is running before trying to spin up the container.

 ## Running the application